wdtaylor30/wdtaylor30.github.io/index.md

 Examples of past work include generating visualizations based on country-year datasets, as well as visualizing and creating regression models from survey data. <br> <br>

 The following are senior thesis/graduate school topics I'm interested in:
-- exploring how network analysis can be used to model international cyber attacks
+- exploring if network analysis can be used to model international cyber attacks
-- exploring clustering methods and spatial voting theory to analyze affective polarization
+- exploring if clustering methods and spatial voting theory can be used to study affective polarization
-- if set theory and survey data can be used to determine whether independent voters actually hold independent values.<br> <br>
+- exploring if set theory and survey data can be used to determine whether independent voters actually hold independent values.<br> <br>

 I'm also interested in technology efficacy.
 As I continue to do quantitative research, I'm obligated to become a